 Get a reminder of a few key phrases at http://www.bbc.co.uk/languages/french/quickfix/ and taking a notepad is potentially helpful for numbers and improptu Pictionary.

 Just do your best to start the conversation in French and they'll generally help out.
-Starting in English will get the same sort of reception you might expect walking into a shop in Australia or the UK and saying 'Bonjour, comment ca va?' about 7 years ago
+Starting in English will get the same sort of reception you might expect walking into a shop in Australia or the UK and saying 'Bonjour, comment ca va?' almost 10 years ago

 I found that in Nice they were much more willing to help me out than in places like Paris.